amar528/amar528.github.io/leetcode-75/README.md

 ### 700 - Search in a BST

-base case of root equal to None. base case of root.val matching search val. otherwise, if val is smaller and we have a left subtree, recurse left, or if val is greater and we have a right subtree, recurse right.
+base case of root equal to None.
+Using Pre order traversal, base case of root.val matching search val. otherwise, if val is smaller and we have a left subtree, recurse left, or if val is greater and we have a right subtree, recurse right.
 53ms beats 72%/84%